tektoncd/chains/docs/experimental.md

 Chains supports automatic binary uploads to a transparency log and defaults to using Rekor.
 If enabled, all signatures and attestations will be logged.
-The entry ID will be appended as an annotation on a TaskRun once Chains has uploaded
+The entry ID will be appended as an annotation on a `TaskRun` or a `PipelineRun` once Chains has uploaded it:
-it:

 ```yaml
 chains.tekton.dev/transparency: https://rekor.sigstore.dev/7599